TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/04.Unit-4/docs.md

 ### Part 3: Assignments Reminders

-After the class is done remind students that they will need to work on two assignments during their homework time.
+After the learning lab is done remind students that they will need to work on two assignments during their homework time.
 First, they will need to provide a Journal Response which includes writing a 400-500 word (1-2 pages double spaced) response to questions provided in the Unit 2 assessment page.

 Next, they will need to complete Assignment \#2: Scientific Management Paper.
 This paper involves a 4-page response paper to Taylor’s book.
 Be sure to cite page numbers if you are using quotes (remember that I want to see your understanding of the quote, not just the quote – use quotes minimally).
 In your paper, address the following questions: